Introduction: Brick Wide Rocket Stove

 i used 2 half bricks but you could use 2 whole on rear.
 Ensure snug fit around internal corners.
 I made grill out of corner plaster beading which i cut into 3 pieces and hammered flat for tray.

-i used full bricks for the 2nd coarse.
+i used full bricks for the 2nd course.

-full bricks for subsequent coarse ensuring snug fit around internal chimney.
-Alternate brick pattern interlace for each coarse.
+full bricks for subsequent course ensuring snug fit around internal chimney.
+Alternate brick pattern interlace for each course.